alpayariyak/TranscriptAssist/README.md

 # TranscriptAssist
-TranscriptAssist is a Python package that combines Google Cloud Vision API, Mathpix OCR API, and OpenAI's GPT-4 to transcribe images of handwritten math into LaTeX.
+TranscriptAssist is a powerful system that combines Google Cloud Vision API, Mathpix OCR API, and OpenAI's GPT-4 to transcribe images of handwritten math into LaTeX.

+The main purpose of the creation of TranscriptAssist was to accelerate internal tagging and labeling of handwritten math data at EdLight, PBC.

 # Installation
 ```bash